Review

 Best Intermediate Tap Shoes For Dancers Ready To Upgrade

 The upgrade from a beginner tap shoe isn't about price.
 It's about what the shoe does.
 A beginner tap shoe like the Jr. Tyette has lightweight stamped taps that produce a single blended sound.
 Once a dancer is working on technique that requires the heel and toe to register separately, or once the teacher starts correcting the shoe's sound rather than the dancer's feet, the shoe is the problem.
 The products on this page have screwed-on real taps, a leather or structured sole that resonates, and enough heel height to matter for technique work.
 The question isn't whether to upgrade.
 The teacher will tell you when.
-This guide answers what to buy when that moment arrives.
+What follows is what to buy the day she does.

 Best Picks By Situation